 What Is the Average Retail Credit Cards APR?

-Retail credit cards’ average APR is 24.43%, a recent 2020 poll found.
-What’s more, this rate is nearly 4% more than the average overall credit card APR of 20.82%, making those store credit cards not such a great deal, after all.
+A 2020 CreditCards.com poll found that the average APR for retail credit cards was 24.43%.
+This rate is over 4% more than the August 2021 average overall credit card APR of 20.25%.
+Store credit cards may not such a great deal after all.

 Over half of Americans polled in this survey also reported that they had signed up for a retail card at checkout without planning to.
 Another thing to watch out for?
 This report also found that many retail credit cards offer what is called special financing or deferred interest, both of which are billed as no-interest financing for a certain period of time.
 But if the balance isn’t paid off within that specified period, you’ll be charged retroactive interest on the purchase price.
 Yes, really.

 So, Are Retail Credit Cards a Good Idea?